gschmutz/kafka-workshop/12-using-kafka-streams-simple/README.md

 A,AAA;Entity A
 ```

-you can see that there has been no output for the input of `E,EEE`, because there is no entry for key `E` in the compacted topic.
+You can see that there has been no output for the input of `E,EEE`, because there is no entry for key `E` in the compacted topic.

 Let's add the "entity" to the compacted topic, by entering the following value on the terminal where `kcat -b dataplatform:9092 -t test-kstream-compacted-topic -P -K ,` is still running